codepilotsf/prewind/README.md

 A lightweight CSS utility library with no build step.
 Prewind provides the most useful utilities for everyday styling while encouraging a simpler, more maintainable approach to CSS.
 The entire library is ~7KB gzipped.
 No build step, no purging, no tree-shaking — just one CSS file.

+If you know Tailwind, you already know Prewind.
+The utilities you reach for every day — flex, padding, margin, text color, background, borders, rounded corners, shadows — they're all here with the same class names.
+The only difference: use t-shirt sizes (`p-md`, `gap-lg`) instead of arbitrary numbers.
+Skip the animations and complex state variants, and you'll find that most of what you actually type in Tailwind works exactly the same way.

 Created by [Codepilot](https://codepilot.com).
 Inspired by [Tailwind CSS](https://tailwindcss.com) and [Utopia](https://utopia.fyi).

 ## Philosophy: Global First